 Landscape attribute Sensitivity Overview The islands' open aspect would provide great potential to harness wind energy.
 However, their high visibility from the mainland, open skylines, defining wilderness qualities, internationally significant archaeological and historic features, internationally important natural heritage and lack of human disturbance mean they have a high sensitivity to wind turbine developments of any size or scale.
 Low Low- Moderate Moderate Moderate- High High Large turbines Medium turbines Small turbines Key sensitivities The key landscape attributes that are sensitive to wind turbines are: Open and exposed character with panoramic sea views.
 Strong wilderness qualities.
 High visibility in views from most of the local mainland.
 Absence of human disturbance.
 Internationally important colonies of sea birds and natural habitats.
 Internationally significant archaeological remains, including prehistoric agricultural and settlement features.
 Constant relationship between the islands and the sea.
-Guidance This size guida Constant relationship between the islands and the sea.
-This area is assessed as having a high sensitivity to any size and scale of wind turbine development, therefore no guidance has been included.
+Guidance This size a area is asses sed as having g a high sensi levelopment, t tivity to any